MClassic console ‘graphics processor’ review — It actually works

 What you’ll like

-Great for up-scaling all kinds of content
+Great for upscaling all kinds of content

 The MClassic is exactly what Marseille claims it is: a graphics processor.
 But it is not like a GPU.
-It’s not actually rendering any geometry like the video card in your PC or console.
+It’s not actually rendering any geometry, as the video card in your PC or console does.
 Instead, it is taking in the finished images from your HDMI source and processing them with some additional hardware and software algorithms.

 Marseille’s squishy language is frustrating because it’s treating the MClassic like it’s magic.
 It’s not.
 It’s actually just a really good dedicated up-scaler with some extra image processing on top.
 Here’s what Marseille claims it is capable of delivering: